The Tempest Introduction

-Written between 1610 and 1611, The Tempest is William Shakespeare's final play.
-(OK.
-If you're nitpicky, it's the last play he wrote entirely by himself.)
-In it, Shakespeare portrays an aging magician who has been living in exile with his young daughter on a remote island for the past twelve years.
-Over the course of a single day, Prospero uses his magic to whip up a tempest to shipwreck the men responsible for his banishment.
-He then proceeds to dazzle and dismay the survivors (and the audience) with his art as he orchestrates his triumphant return home where he plans to retire in peace.
+Its action revolves around an aging magician who has been living in exile with his young daughter on a remote island for twelve years.
+Over the course of a single day, Prospero uses his magic to whip up the titular tempest to shipwreck the men responsible for his banishment.
+He then proceeds to dazzle and dismay the survivors (and the audience) with his art as he orchestrates his triumphant return home… where he plans to retire in peace.

 Why Should I Care?

 What do Greta Garbo, Steven Soderberg, Grace Kelly and William Shakespeare have in common?